Build a New Query¶

 As with color atoms, to place a constraint in between one or more atoms, hold the Shift key while clicking additional atoms.
 The constraint will be placed at the center of mass of the selected group.

 Custom constraints can also be defined with user-supplied SMARTS patterns.
 To define a new constraint type, select Add Custom Constraint.
 The Add Custom Constraint dialog prompts for a constraint name, a constraint SMARTS pattern, and a radius.
-SMARTS patterns can be either typed in the SMARTS text edit or selected from the SMARTS dialog by clicking the + button in the SMARTS text edit.
+SMARTS patterns can either be typed into the SMARTS text editor or selected from the SMARTS dialog by clicking the + button.